ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

 \subsection{Interface Elements}

 We addressed these four design requirements by developing five interface elements using an iterative design process.
-To get the right design \cite{10.1145/1124772.1124960} the lead author iterated through multiple versions of each interface element, and tested them with a total of five pilot users during in-depth brainstorming and design-review sessions over six months.
+To get the right design \cite{10.1145/1124772.1124960} the lead author iterated through multiple versions of each interface element, and tested them with five pilot users during in-depth brainstorming and design-review sessions over six months.